 A support group for families affected by a loved one’s addiction.
-The group will meet from 7-8pm on the 2nd and 4th Wednesday of each month at the Hancock County ADAMHS Board Meeting Room located at 438 Carnahan Ave, Findlay, OH 45840.
-Contact: Mark Stockard (419-306-8485) or Becky Stockard (419-722-4506) for additional information.
+The group meets from 7-8 pm on the 2nd and 4th Wednesday of each month at the Hancock County ADAMHS Board Meeting Room located at 438 Carnahan Ave, Findlay, OH 45840.
+Contact: Mark Stockard 419-306-8485 or Becky Stockard 419-722-4506 for additional information.

-NAMI of Hancock County is a 501(c)3 organization offering support, education, and advocacy to anyone with mental illness as well as their family, friends, caregivers, providers, and anyone else interested in learning more about the struggle and recovery of serious brain disorders.
-Additional information is available at www.namiofhancock.org.
+NAMI Hancock County is a 501(c)3 organization offering support, education, and advocacy to anyone with mental illness as well as their family, friends, caregivers, providers, and anyone else interested in learning more about the struggle and recovery of serious brain disorders.

-Meets the 4th Thursday of each month, 7:00-8:30 p.m. in the Waiting Room on 2nd Floor of the Ruse Building above the Blanchard Valley Hospital Emergency Room.
-For more information call Century Health at 419-425-5050.
+Meets the 4th Thursday of each month, 7-8:30 p.m. in the Aller Room at the Blanchard Valley Hospital.

 There will be a different meeting location for June 2019 only – the Chapel at the Hospital.